Cleaning & Organizing Pest Control Spider & Insect Control

 Behavioral Differences

-The way that the two insects interact with wood is different.
-For example, termites eat the wood in which they nest.
-Carpenter ants merely dig into the wood to excavate their nests; they do not eat the wood but simply push it out through openings of the galleries of their colonies.
-So, if you see small piles of wood shavings or frass (insect waste) below the holes, it helps to identify an infestation of carpenter ants.
-Carpenter ants seek out moist and damaged wood in which to excavate their nests; termites will chew right into the healthy wood.
+Termites eat the wood where they nest unlike carpenter ants, which merely dig into the wood to excavate their nests.
+The ants don't eat the wood but simply push it out through openings of the galleries of their colonies.
+Small piles of wood shavings or frass (insect waste) below the holes are signs of a carpenter ant infestation.

 Controlling Carpenter Ants and Termites